 However, in practice, riverine owners can withdraw water from streams to the point in which conflicts with other users may arise.
-Decisions on that, are often made on a case by case basis and often following political criteria.
+This is particularly true in arid areas, in which water distribution "quotas" for irrigation purposes are frequently established and strictly enforced.
+Decisions on that, are often made on a case by case basis and in many cases following political criteria.

-In those circumstances, it is obviously necessary to have a water management or any other authority with jurisdiction on this matter, in order to interpret and apply the existing laws and rules, and in general decide on who has the right when conflicting interests arise.
+In those circumstances, it is obviously necessary to have a water management authority or any other authority with jurisdiction on this matter, in order to interpret and apply the existing laws and rules, and in general decide on who has the right when conflicting interests arise.

-The rights over the use of groundwater are still more fuzzy.
+Rights over the use of groundwater are still fuzzier.
 This is because, the origin of groundwater has been for so long time a mystery for many people.
 In some ways it still is.